mongodb/terraform-provider-mongodbatlas/website/docs/r/backup_compliance_policy.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

--> **NOTE:** If you enable a Backup Compliance Policy, no user, regardless of role, can disable the Backup Compliance Policy without contacting MongoDB support, delete a backup snapshot, decrease the retention time for a snapshot after it's taken, disable Cloud Backup, modify the backup policy for an individual cluster below the minimum requirements set in the Backup Compliance Policy, or delete the Atlas project if any snapshots exist.
-For full list of impacts and more details see [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).
+-> **IMPORTANT NOTE:** Once enable a Backup Compliance Policy, no user, regardless of role, can disable the Backup Compliance Policy via Terraform, or any other method, without contacting MongoDB support.
+This means that once enabled some resources defined in Terraform will no longer be modifiable.
+See the full list of [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy)

 ## Example Usage